Block-Logic/solana-validator-metadata/README.md

 # solana-validator-metadata
-Solana Validator Metadata Symbols &amp; Descriptions
+Solana Validator Metadata Tags &amp; Descriptions contains a list of commonly support tags and descriptions.
+The tags allow a validator to quickly disclose metadata that will be displayed on participating dashboards.